glaugier/TGLlauncher/README.md

     - <Map number> is an arbitrary number given to each of the map sets derived from a declension set
     - <Replicate number> is the replicate ID (4-digit integer)
  + Launches the actual TLG program for each .in file generated
+  + Processes are launched in parallel (multithreading)
+  + Automatically choses number of CPUs (n-1, where n is the number of the machine)

 Requirements
 ---------------